What Are the Steps on How To Get a CPS Case Dismissed Fast?

 This is best achieved with the help of a lawyer but the parent can make the case to the judge why the case should be thrown out due to lack of evidence or a similar reason.

 Although there are some other lesser-used ways to get a CPS case dismissed, most cases that are thrown out entirely will be done using the steps above.
-However, even if the case is thrown out, many people will be worried about things like how long does a CPS case stay on your record, and other long-term effects.
+However, even if the case is thrown out, many people will be worried about things like how long a CPS case remains on your record, and other long-term effects.

 Most CPS cases will not go on the individual’s record.
 This is because an investigation itself will not trigger criminal charges of any kind, keeping the individual’s record clean.